trujunzhang/App-1.4.26-2-fixed/contributingGuides/STORYBOOK.md

 >Storybook is an open source tool for building UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.

-At Ieatta, we primarily use [Storybook](https://storybook.js.org/) to provide interactive documentation of our design system.
+At Expensify, we primarily use [Storybook](https://storybook.js.org/) to provide interactive documentation of our design system.
 This helps bridge the gap between design and engineering to encourage code reusibility and improve communication.

 ### Building and Deploying Storybook

 The Storybook docs deploy automatically so there's nothing extra to do here.
-Storybook is built to the `/dist` folder and lives at [`https://new.ieatta.com/docs/index.html`](https://new.ieatta.com/docs/index.html).
+Storybook is built to the `/dist` folder and lives at [`https://new.expensify.com/docs/index.html`](https://new.expensify.com/docs/index.html).

 To test a local build, we can run